 Monir Shahroudy Farmanfarmaian

-Monir’s distinguished career has spanned more than five decades.
-Incorporating traditional reverse glass painting, mirror mosaics and principles of Islamic Geometry with a modern sensibility, her sculptures and installations defy easy categorization.
+Born in Qazvin, Iran in 1924, Monir’s distinguished career has spanned more than five decades.
+Incorporating traditional reverse glass painting, mirror mosaics and principles of Islamic geometry with a modern sensibility, her sculptures and installations defy easy categorization.

 Monir’s mirror and reverse glass painting mosaic sculptures are built around principles of Islamic geometry.
-Through wall based panels and free standing works, she presents both a detailed craft and contemporary abstraction that employs an interaction of surface texture, light and reflection, colour and form.
+Through wall based panels and free standing works, she presents both a detailed craft and contemporary abstraction that employs an interaction of surface texture, light and reflection, color and form.
 The characteristic mirror mosaic of Monir's work is an Iranian decorative form known as aineh-kari.
 The technique dates back to the sixteenth century, when glass was imported from Europe and would often arrive broken.
 In Monir's work, the intricate mirror mosaic and reverse-glass painting moves beyond a craft to explore the forms of the medium in a contemporary way.
-Along with drawings in felt marker, pen and ink, Monir has also used Plexiglas to combine her exploration of geometric forms with her long standing interest architectural forms in layered works of coloured lines that explores the forms of nomadic tents, minarets, and models for architectural sculptures.
+Along with drawings in felt marker, pen and ink, Monir has also used Plexiglas to combine her exploration of geometric forms with her long standing interest in architecture in layered works of colored lines that explore the forms of nomadic tents, minarets, and models for architectural sculptures.